Home / Toolbox Talks / Fatigue Management Toolbox Talk

 Physical Exhaustion

+Too many demands for physical strength can cause exhaustion and other fatigue issues.
 Heavy lifting, repetitive motions, and working at heights can drain a worker’s energy over time.
 Fatigue leads to slower reaction times, impaired decision-making, and an increased likelihood of accidents.

 Sleep Deprivation